 Our dedicated team came together with a shared commitment to address some of these longstanding disparities using a new approach.
-Since April 2020 we have made tremendous strides towards our goal of establishing an unique, innovative, integrative, holistic model of health and wellness in the Woodlawn neighborhood located on the South Side of Chicago.
-We have focused our attention on addressing three critical areas of need: addiction treatment, mental health, and nutrition.
+Since April 2020 we have made tremendous strides towards our goal of establishing a unique, innovative, integrative, holistic model of health and wellness in the Woodlawn neighborhood on the Chicago’s South Side.
+We focus our attention on addressing four critical areas of need: culturally-responsive primary care, addiction treatment, mental health, and nutrition.

-The integrative medicine model is one that marries the best of non-western medicine with the best of western medicine.
+The integrative medicine model is one that marries the best of western medicine with the best of non-western medicine.
 It not only utilizes the tenets of the western disease model which focuses more on “disease and cure” but also those of non-western tenets of “prevention and wellness”.
-Each person will be evaluated for their unique physical, mental, and nutritional status.
-They will receive an individualized treatment plan which will help guide them to the appropriate care modalities.
+Each person is evaluated for their unique physical, mental, and nutritional status.
+Special emphasis is also placed on identifying the Social Determinants of Health (SDOH).
+These are life circumstances that impact one’s ability to achieve health and wellness.
+They include and are not exclusive to income, living wage employment, housing, food security and safe environments.
+Taking all of these factors into consideration, each person receives an individualized treatment plan which will help guide them to the appropriate care modalities and supportive services.

-Future plans are to expand our program to include transitional and emergency housing for individuals and families recovering from addictions and escaping domestic violence.
+Future plans are to expand our program to develop the “Salaam Village”.
+This will include affordable permanent and transitional housing, programs focusing on living wage workforce training and jobs, senior care, early childhood education, youth and violence intervention programs, family support services, recreational and creative arts programs and expansion of our integrative mental health program.
 We also plan to help establish programs which will address financial literacy, investing, workforce training, and entrepreneurship.

 The goal of Salaam Community Wellness Center (SCWC) is to make a major impact in people’s lives and to establish a model that can be replicated in other communities throughout the U.S.